Member Price: $0

 Haydn holds a Bachelor of Fine Arts degree from the Academy of Art University.
 Along with being an alumnus, he is also faculty in the department from which he graduated—the School of Web Design + New Media.

 Haydn has spent nearly 20 years designing and building web and interactive work.
 Starting in the middle ‘90s, he was involved with beta testing the early editions of Flash and coding online.
-Not long afterwards, he began working in the print world, learning the methodologies of color theory and paper stock.
+Not long afterward, he began working in the print world, learning the methodologies of color theory and paper stock.
 Soon he was speaking two languages—print and the web.

 In addition to being faculty at the Academy of Art University where he teaches in the Web Design & New Media department, both in graduate and undergraduate levels Haydn also runs Nautilus Designs.
 Haydn is armed with over 20 years of knowledge and is continually on the pulse of technology.
-He is the Immediate past National President of the Graphic Artists Guild; a 50+ year old union of artists.
+He is the immediate past National President of the Graphic Artists Guild; a 50+ year old union of artists.

 If Haydn is not writing code, he’s writing about wine.
 He is a published author and wine critic.